ParCoreLab/parcorelab.github.io/docs/index.md

     <div clas="flex flex-col justify-start">
      <div class="flex flex-row gap-2 justify-start items-center flex-shrink">
     <img width="32" src="./assets/git.webp" />
-    <a href="https://github.com/ParCoreLab/UniConn" class="text-xl font-semibold font-serif visited:text-teal-700">Unified Communication Library</a>
+    <a href="https://github.com/ParCoreLab/" class="text-xl font-semibold font-serif visited:text-teal-700">Unified Communication Library</a>
     </div>
     <p class="text-lg">We're undertaking the design of an API for a unified communication library to streamline device-to-device communication within the CPU-free model by aiming to optimize communication efficiency across diverse devices.
+We are also investigating how the available communication libraries for a system perform under different
+message sizes and communication patterns.
+Thus, we ex- tensively benchmark current communication methods for single-process, multi-threaded, and multi-process codes.
 More details about the project will be available soon.
 The related paper is under preparation.</p>
     </div>
     <div class="grid h-[100%] justify-center place-items-center">
     <img width="360px" src="./assets/network-topo.png" />